RTEMS/rtems-docs/bsp_howto/linker_script.rst

 this is done are not relevant.

-Step 3 shows the final executable image as it logically appears in the target’s non-volatile program memory.
+Step 3 shows the final executable image as it logically appears in the target's non-volatile program memory.
 The board initialization code will copy the ""copy of ``.data`` section" (which are stored in ROM) to their reserved location in RAM.